elnabo/json2object/README.md

 - Basic types (`Int`, `Float`, `Bool`, `String`)
 - `Null` and `Array`
 - `Map` with `Int` or `String` keys
-- class object (generic are supported)
+- class object (generics are supported)
-- typedef of a supported types
+- typedef of supported types (only type aliases, no structures)

-Anonymous types and abstracts are not supported unless specificaly precised.
+Anonymous types and abstracts are not supported unless explicitly specified.

 ## Example
 ```haxe